HtmlUnit/htmlunit-neko/README.md

 HtmlUnit has been using CyberNeko HTML parser (http://nekohtml.sourceforge.net/) for a long time.
 But since the development was discontinued around 2014, we started our own fork, which now has many improvements.

+As of version 2.68.0, neko-htmlunit also uses its own fork of Xerces (https://github.com/apache/xerces2-j).
+This made it possible to remove many unneeded parts and dependencies to ensure e.g. compatibility with Android.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/net.sourceforge.htmlunit/neko-htmlunit/badge.svg)](https://maven-badges.herokuapp.com/maven-central/net.sourceforge.htmlunit/neko-htmlunit)

 :heart: [Sponsor](https://github.com/sponsors/rbri)